Neil Bissoondath

-Neil Devindra Bissoondath OC CQ (born April 19, 1955, in Arima, Trinidad and Tobago) is a Trinidadian-Canadian author who lives in Quebec City, Quebec, Canada.
+Neil Devindra Bissoondath OC CQ (born 19 April 1955) is a Trinidadian-Canadian author who lives in Quebec City, Quebec, Canada.
 He is a noted writer of fiction.
-He is an outspoken critic of Canada's system of multiculturalism and is the nephew of authors V.S.
-Naipaul and Shiva Naipaul, grandson of Seepersad Naipaul, grandnephew of Rudranath Capildeo and Simbhoonath Capildeo, and cousin of Vahni Capildeo.
+He is an outspoken critic of Canada's system of multiculturalism, and is the nephew of authors V. S. Naipaul, Shiva Naipaul, and Savi Naipaul Akal; grandson of Seepersad Naipaul; grandnephew of Rudranath Capildeo and Simbhoonath Capildeo; and cousin of Vahni Capildeo.